Gold14567/ControllAllAI-Fivem/README.md

 drop the script on the [utillity] folder you created

-use start ControllAllAi to start the script
+type start ControllAllAi on you're server.cfg to start the script

+you can configure it on client.lua
 # Credit